Try Premium+ free for 7 days. Sign up and start learning now.

 When you start learning how to play the ukulele, it’s important to have some great songs for practicing.
 Having a collection of fun songs to play is a great way to stay motivated and develop fluency with chords.
-To help you get started, we’ve collected 16 great and easy ukulele songs for beginners.
+To help you get started, we’ve collected 16 easy ukulele songs for beginners.

-How to pick an easy ukulele song?
+- How to pick an easy ukulele song

 - Riptide – Vance Joy